 Farsightedness, known medically as hyperopia, refers to being able to see fairly well at a distance but not close up.

-The cornea is a special layer on the surface of the eye that does most of the work of bending light as it enters the eye.
+The cornea is the clear front layer on the surface of the eye that does most of the work of bending light as it enters the eye.
 Light must be bent properly so that it creates a sharp image.
 When parallel light rays pass through the cornea, they should be bent just enough to meet and focus on the retina (the light-sensitive membrane that lines the back of the eye).
 The lens is responsible for fine adjustments of focus.

 In farsightedness, the light rays meet at a point behind the retina.
 This causes nearby objects to be blurred.
 It could be said that the eye is too short back to front, or alternatively that the cornea is too flat.

 Farsightedness is at least partly genetic.
 Many children are born with a degree of farsightedness, but some are able to counteract it with strong eye muscles.
 These muscles squeeze and stretch the lens just behind the cornea, which fine tunes the focus after the cornea does most of the work of bending light.
-In some children, the close vision becomes naturally sharper as they reach adulthood.
+In some children, the close vision becomes naturally sharper by the age of 6.
+As people get older, their eye muscles become less able to change the lens shape in order to see close things clearly.

 Symptoms and Complications